ChattonAI/CTH-SDK/README.md

 ## Customising and Pushing Your Version to CDN

 CTH-SDK allows for extensive customisation to fit your specific requirements.
-To learn more about how you can customise and push your own version of the SDK to our CDN, please refer to our [detailed documentation](documentation.chattonai.com/cdn).
+To learn more about how you can customise the chatbox, please refer to our [detailed documentation](documentation.chattonai.com).

 ## Contributing